couchbaselabs/docs-ng/content/couchbase-sdk-java-1.1/tutorial.markdown

 # Tutorial

-In this chapter we'll build on the foundations introduced in the [Getting Started](http://www.couchbase.com/docs/couchbase-sdk-java-1.1/getting-started.html) guide and build a full-blown web application on top of it.
+In this chapter we will build on the foundations introduced in the [Getting Started](http://www.couchbase.com/docs/couchbase-sdk-java-1.1/getting-started.html) guide and build a full-blown web application on top of it.
 Make sure to have the `beer-sample` bucket around, because the application will allow you to display